 If you’ve had the plant for a while and don’t use chemical fertilizer, then take a close look to see if the plant has spider mites.
 If the plant is clean, then check the soil and make sure it’s not too dry.

-- Peace Lily Plant
+- How To Care For A Peace Lily Plant

 Do you grow palm plants in your home?
 Share your indoor palm plant care tips and advice in the comments below.